metabrainz/acousticbrainz-server/README.md

  * `AB_NOHL`: If set, don't compile the highlevel calculation tools (not needed for regular server development)

-Before starting the server you will need to build static files:

-    $ cd acousticbrainz-server
-    $ fab build_static

-*Keep in mind that you'll need to rebuild static files after you modify JavaScript or CSS.*

-You can start the web server (will be available at http://127.0.0.1:8080/):

-    $ cd acousticbrainz-server
-    $ python manage.py runserver

-or high-level data extractor:

-    $ cd acousticbrainz-server/hl_extractor
-    $ python hl_calc.py

-or dataset evaluator:

-    $ cd acousticbrainz-server/dataset_eval
-    $ python evaluate.py

 There are some shortcuts defined using fabric to perform commonly used
 commands: